Language: EN

 esp12e

-In future entries, we will delve into the very interesting world of the ESP8266 and the ESP32, different available development boards, how to program them, and tutorials to illustrate some of the possible uses of these two SoCs that are driving IoT development.
+In upcoming posts, we will delve into the very interesting world of the ESP8266 and the ESP32, various available development boards, how to program them, and tutorials to illustrate some of the possible uses of these two SoCs that are driving the development of IoT.